Take total control of the Customer Lifecycle Flows

 Systematic sales and marketing efforts based on customer lifecycle requires a clear segmentation.
 You need to know the value of the customers in order to be able to prioritise.
 Which customers purchase most frequently, for the most amount of money and duration?
 Who rarely make any purchases?
 In short, it’s about finding out who your best customers are, which customers that can become more active and which are, frankly, unprofitable and should be phased out.
 Re-run this analysis regularly to ensure that you recruit the right customers and that the priority of customers to develop over time is relevant.
 Segmentation of large databases can be tricky, so we will return to this in future blog posts.

-How to manage customers depends on stage of the customer lifecycle
+How to manage customers depends on the stage of the customer lifecycle